StanfordSpezi/SpeziLLM/Sources/SpeziLLMFog/SpeziLLMFog.docc/SpeziLLMFog.md

 > Important: ``SpeziLLMFog`` requires a `SpeziLLMFogNode` within the local network hosted on some computing resource that actually performs the inference requests. ``SpeziLLMFog`` provides the `SpeziLLMFogNode` Docker-based package that enables an out-of-the-box setup of these fog nodes.
 See the `FogNode` directory on the root level of the SPM package as well as the respective `README.md` for more details.

-> Tip: In order to utilize Fog LLMs, the user must be authenticated via the [`SpeziFirebaseAccount`](https://github.com/StanfordSpezi/SpeziFirebase) identify provider of [`SpeziAccount`](https://github.com/StanfordSpezi/SpeziAccount).
-The fog node then validates the identify of the client by checking the Firebase ID token that is automatically sent with every Fog LLM inference request.

 ### LLM Fog

 ``LLMFogSchema`` offers a variety of configuration possibilities that are supported by the Fog LLM APIs (mirroring the OpenAI API implementation), such as the model type, the system prompt, the temperature of the model, and many more.
 These options can be set via the ``LLMFogSchema/init(parameters:modelParameters:injectIntoContext:)`` initializer and the ``LLMFogParameters`` and ``LLMFogModelParameters``.